JBakamovic/yavide/docs/services_framework.md

 ## Fixits and diagnostics

 Clang is known for its [expressive diagnostics and fix-it hints](https://clang.llvm.org/diagnostics.html) that it can provide as a feedback without going to the compilation stage.
-This feature is now made available and integrated into the Vim `QuickFix` buffer which will be continuously displaying such information for current buffer.
+This feature is now made available and integrated into the Vim `location-list` which will be holding such information for each window you have opened.
+In order to get `location-list` one shall use standard Vim commands to manipulate with it (i.e. `:lopen` to open location list for current window you are at).

 If you find it too intrusive or redundant you can always turn it off.
 See [How to enable/disable service](#how-to-enabledisable-service).